Buddhadasa Vithanarachchi: Political career

 Vithanarachchi joined the Janatha Vimukthi Peramuna (JVP) way back in 1960.
-In 1981, he contested for the development committee elections from Gampaha district and was able to win under the JVP ticket.
+In 1981, he contested for the development committee elections from Colombo district uand was able to win under the JVP ticket.
 However, during the Indo-Sri Lanka Accord in 1987, Vithanarachchi was arrested and detained at the Welikada Prison for one and half years.
 In 1971, he was a prominent member of the JVP Islandwide singing group.
 Following the 1987–1989 JVP insurrection, he joined the JVP again and later became a member of the National Freedom Front (NFF) under the leadership of Minister Wimal Weerawansa.
 However, on 2010, he resigned from the party.